 The first thing you should decide is whether you will use a chronological, functional, or combination format.
 Each of these has its benefits depending on your career level and background.
 Essentially, there is no single correct way to format a resume.
 For example, if you are switching careers, you may want to use a different format than someone who has gaps in employment.
 Mainly, the resume format you choose should reflect your personality and support your career goals.
 Here’s how to find the organizational approach that will help you achieve just that.

 Chronological Resume Format

 Generally regarded as the most popular layout, this resume format lists your work history in reverse chronological order.
-That is, the latest position is listed at the top, and jobs are listed backward until the very earliest.
-It also includes a summary or an objective, and your education and credentials.
+The latest position is listed at the top, and jobs are listed backward until the very earliest.
+It also includes a summary or an objective and your education and credentials.
 This resume format is straightforward and easy to navigate for hiring managers.
 It highlights the progression of your career and puts the most timely and relevant experience at the top.
 Also, it is suitable for most positions and often required for teaching, government jobs, and similar.

 - Highlights the progression of responsibility throughout the career.

 - Preferred by recruiters, especially for executive and managerial positions.

 - Proves that you are experienced and qualified to take on the job.

 - Highlights well-known and impressive employers who will add weight to your credentials.